broadinstitute/gtex-viz/README.md

 ---

 ## <a name="gene-eqtl-visualizer"></a>GTEx Gene-eQTL Visualizer
-GTEx Gene-eQTL Visualizer displays the single-tissue eQTLs for a selected gene in a bubble heatmap.
-In the heatmap, the rows are tissues in alphabetical order, and the columns are variants sorted by genomic location.
-Each eQTL is represented as a circle (bubble), and its color and size are scaled by the normalized effect size (NES) and p-value, respectively.
+GTEx Gene-eQTL Visualizer displays the single-tissue eQTLs for a query gene in a bubble heatmap--the rows are tissues in alphabetical order, columns are variants sorted by genomic location, bubbles represent the eQTLs with color and size scaled by the normalized effect size (NES) and p-value, respectively.
 Only tissues with significant eQTLs associated with the query gene are reported and rendered.
 The pairwise linkage disequilibrium (LD) values of the variants are aligned and displayed below the bubble heatmap